dalibo/emaj/docs/en/setup.rst

    CREATE EXTENSION emaj CASCADE;

-To start with, the script verifies that the PostgreSQL version is at least 9.5, and that the current user has the *superuser* attribute.

-Then the script creates the *emaj* schema with its technical tables, types and functions.
+After having verified that the PostgreSQL version is at least 9.5, the script creates the *emaj* schema and populate it with technical tables, functions and some other objects.

 .. caution::